fuglaro/WebShush/README.md

 Nothing is secure until it is audited and reviewed by peers.

 # Wish List for Future Work
+* Support remote terminal commands sending clipboard events (ANSI OSC 52 support) - due in xtermjs 6.0.0 milestone (https://github.com/xtermjs/xterm.js/issues/3260).
-* Kitty Control Sequence Protocol addon (https://sw.kovidgoyal.net/kitty/keyboard-protocol).
+* Kitty Control Sequence Protocol xtermjs addon (https://sw.kovidgoyal.net/kitty/keyboard-protocol).

 # Thanks to
 We stand on the shoulders of giants.
 They own this, far more than I do.